Bring your designs to life

 The student will drive a project of their own choosing and turn their ideas into reality.
 During this project, the student will use the abilities they have learned so far to practice, deepen, and show their understanding of the motion industry.

-Industry Placement shall provide you with opportunities to develop a deeper understanding in your field of expertise by being in a professional environment under the guidance of professionals.
-During the last week of Industry Placement, students gather at school to present share gained knowledge, skills and competence as well as evaluating your full learning journey.
+Industrial Placement shall provide the students with opportunities to develop a deeper understanding in their field of specialization by being in a professional environment under the guidance of industry professionals.
+Last week of Industrial Placement students gather at school and focuses on presenting and sharing gained knowledge, skills and competence as well evaluating their full learning journey of the program.

 Career and key skills